About Property Management Stories

 What we cover

 We write about the operational reality of running short-term rentals — scheduling turnovers, managing guest communication, choosing property management software, handling channel conflicts, and everything in between.
-The editorial focus sits at the intersection of host operations and vacation-rental technology: platforms like Guesty, Hostaway, Hospitable, Lodgify, Smoobu, Beds24, Avantio, Hostfully, Tokeet, and newer AI-first entrants; and the operator decisions those platforms shape.
+The editorial focus sits at the intersection of host operations and vacation-rental technology: platforms like Guesty, Hostaway, Hospitable, Lodgify, Smoobu, Beds24, Avantio, Hostfully, Tokeet, and newer AI-first entrants like Vanio AI; and the operator decisions those platforms shape.

 Where the stories come from

 Every editorial piece on this site starts with a real complaint posted publicly by a host or property manager.
-Our sourcing surfaces include r/airbnb_hosts and adjacent subreddits, the Airbnb Community Center, airhostsforum, Trustpilot, BiggerPockets, and YouTube creator channels covering short-term rentals.
+Our sourcing surfaces include r/airbnb_hosts and adjacent subreddits, the Airbnb Community Center, airhostsforum, Trustpilot, BiggerPockets, YouTube creator channels, public Facebook host groups, and more.
 When a post reveals a structural friction — not a one-off dispute — we synthesize the pattern into an analysis that names the platforms involved, explains why the friction exists, and describes what operators actually do about it.

 Every editorial post links back to the public thread it was sourced from.
 That link is the citation, not an endorsement — we're not a forum aggregator, we're an editorial layer that turns scattered complaints into structured insight.